Efficient numerical methods for the Maxey-Riley-Gatignol equations with Basset history term: Numerical solution of the reformulated Maxey-Riley equations

 We discretize the spatial domain with a quasi-uniform grid by defining a set of $N$ uniform grid points $\xi_n := \frac{n}{N}$, $n\in \{0,1,\dots,N-1 \}$ in the interval $[0,1)$.
 These are then mapped to $[0, \infty)$ via the logarithmic mapping

-where $c$ is a parameter that controls the distribution of nodes such that approximatelly half of the grid points are placed within the interval $[0,c]$~\cite{Koleva2005,FazioAndJanelli2014}.
-In contrast to the algebraic rule also proposed by Koleva and Fazio, the logarithmic rule produces a higher density of nodes around $x_0=0$.
-Since our aim is to approximate the boundary value $\bm{q}(0,t)$, this is where we require the highest accuracy.
+where $c$ is a parameter that controls the distribution of nodes such that approximatelly half of the grid points are placed within the interval $[0,c]$.
+In contrast to the algebraic rule also proposed by Koleva~\reva{\cite{Koleva2005}} and Fazio~\reva{\cite{FazioAndJanelli2014}}, the logarithmic rule produces a higher density of nodes around $x_0=0$.
+Since our aim is to approximate the boundary value $\bm{q}(0,t)$, this is where we require the highest accuracy. \reva{We have, however, not performed a detailed comparison of the two mappings.
+Furthermore, while numerical experiments not documented here suggest that the value of $c$ can have a substantial impact on the overall error, we could not establish a robust heuristic how to choose it.
+Therefore, we set $c=20$ in all numerical experiments, which provided satisfactory results, and abstained from tuning.
+Significant further gains in accuracy might be possible using a more informed and may be even adaptive choice where $c$ changes over time but studying this is left for future work.}

 Discretizing the spatial derivatives in~\eqref{MRSys1}-\eqref{MRSys3} together with~\eqref{MRSys4} results in the semidisrete system

 where the specific forms of $A_s\in\mathbb{R}^{N\times N}$ and $\bm{v}(\bm{q}_0(t),\bm{y}(t),t)\in\mathbb{R}^N$ depend on whether the second or fourth order discretization described below is used.
 Furthermore,